sam-delap/deepxromm/docs/usage.md

     test_autocorrect: true
     ```
 1. Specify a trial (trial_name), camera (cam), frame number (frame_num), and marker name (marker) to test the autocorrect function on
-1. Import the package and your working_dir variable and run the following code snippet
+1. Import the package and initialize a deepxromm instance as a above and run the following code snippet
     ```python
-    sdlc_xmalab.autocorrect_trial(working_dir)
+    deepxromm.autocorrect_trial(working_dir)
     ```
 1. Tune autocorrect() settings until you are satisfied with the testing output
 ### Using autocorrect for a whole trial